texfaq/texfaq.github.io/FAQ-verbwithin.md

 The `m` tag argument specifies a normal mandatory argument, and the `v` specifies one of these verbatim arguments.
-As you see, it's implanting a `\verb`-style command argument in the argument sequence of an otherwise ''normal'' sort of command; that `|` may be any old character that doesn't conflict with the content of the argument.
+As you see, it's implanting a `\verb`-style command argument in the argument sequence of an otherwise "normal" sort of command; that `|` may be any old character that doesn't conflict with the content of the argument.